 The observed relationship between MI-inadherent behaviour and Change Talk may be explained by the relational setting underpinning UK veterinary interactions.
 Given the sampling methodology of this study – where veterinarians were invited to submit their own choice of consultations - it is reasonable to assume that those clients with whom veterinarians had the most positive working relationship would be most likely to be asked for (and to agree to) recruitment.
-Previous research (50) observed MI-inadherent skills to have an unexpected positive relationship with enhanced client involvement ‘when, and only when’ specific interpersonal skills of the advisor convey a genuine and authentic stance, encouraging clients to interpret MI-inadherent skills as honest in their intentions rather than as an afront to the relationship.
-Positive working relationships between UK veterinarians and farmers are reported to be based specifically on the perception of honesty and authenticity (3), which may have similarly acted to attenuate the effect of MI-inadherent behaviour on psychological reactance in this sample.
-Of note, MI-inadherent coding reflected predominantly Persuade (99%) behaviour, arguably engendering less reactance potential than Confront (1%) (S1 Table).
+Previous research [49] observed MI-inadherent skills to have an unexpected positive relationship with enhanced client involvement ‘when, and only when’ specific interpersonal skills of the advisor convey a genuine and authentic stance, encouraging clients to interpret MI-inadherent skills as honest in their intentions rather than as an afront to the relationship.
+Positive working relationships between UK veterinarians and farmers are reported to be based specifically on the perception of honesty and authenticity [3], which may have similarly acted to attenuate the effect of MI-inadherent behaviour on psychological reactance in this sample.
+Of note, MI-inadherent coding reflected predominantly Persuade (99%) behaviour, arguably engendering less reactance potential than Confront (1%) [S1 Table].
 Further research with multiple consultation samples per veterinarian, representing diverse relational ties and demographics, is needed to explore whether veterinarian-farmer working relationships, or another contributing factor (e.g. gender, social status, professional roles) underpins this temporal relationship.
-In lieu of this evidence, the significant transitional relationship between MI-adherent behaviour and Sustain Talk suggests advisors take a risk in using Persuade and Confront when communicating on change, given the well-established negative effect path between Sustain Talk and client change outcomes (22,51).
+In lieu of this evidence, the significant transitional relationship between MI-adherent behaviour and Sustain Talk suggests advisors take a risk in using Persuade and Confront when communicating on change, given the well-established negative effect path between Sustain Talk and client change outcomes [22,50].

 The verbal behaviour of Reflection by veterinarians significantly increased (p<0.01) the probability that Change Talk or Sustain Talk would follow veterinarian statements whilst significantly (p<0.01) reducing the probability of Follow/Neutral response language (i.e. unrelated to herd health change) from farm clients.
-As with MI-inadherent behaviour, this significant transitional relationship with both Change Talk and Sustain Talk may suggest Reflection is a risky component in the behaviour change consultation, given the negative path between Sustain Talk and behavioural outcomes (22,48,51).
-However, Reflections are both empathic and evocative in nature, with their use able to reinforce and strengthen client statements; the content and valence of a given Reflection is liable to elicit very different responses (33).
+As with MI-inadherent behaviour, this significant transitional relationship with both Change Talk and Sustain Talk may suggest Reflection is a risky component in the behaviour change consultation, given the negative path between Sustain Talk and behavioural outcomes [22,47, 50].
+However, Reflections are both empathic and evocative in nature, with their use able to reinforce and strengthen client statements; the content and valence of a given Reflection is liable to elicit very different responses [33].
 For example, reflecting a farmer’s reasons to stop mobility scoring is likely to engender a different response (Sustain Talk) than reflecting a farmer’s motivation to aim for fewer lame cows (Change Talk), whilst either manifests empathy on behalf of the speaker.
-In consequence, veterinarians trained in MI can use Reflection in a technical manner informed by MI Spirit (33), purposefully guiding this transitional relationship with Change Talk and Sustain Talk to support client engagement, enrich empathic understanding and shape client response language as appropriate throughout the consultation.
+In consequence, veterinarians trained in MI can use Reflection in a technical manner informed by MI Spirit [33], purposefully guiding this transitional relationship with Change Talk and Sustain Talk to support client engagement, enrich empathic understanding and shape client response language as appropriate throughout the consultation.